Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Examples

-In this example, we will construct an orientation and area preserving homeomorphism $f$ of the sphere such that there does not exist any maximal identity isotopy $I$ of $f$ such that $0\in\rho_s(I,z)$ for every $z\in\mathrm{Fix}(I)$ that is not an isolated fixed point of $f$.
+In this example, we will construct an orientation and area preserving homeomorphism $f$ of the sphere without isolated fixed points.
+However, we will show that for any maximal isotopy $I$ of $f$, $\mathrm{Fix}(I)$ contains isolated point.

 Let $g$ be a homeomorphism on $\mathbb{R}\times[0,1]$ that is defined by